 I had the pleasure of living in New York City some years ago and I learned a lot about the food culture while I was there.
 The pizza is awesome and we can’t argue with that, but one thing you don’t hear a lot about is their cheesecake.

-Unlike any no-bake version, the New York style cheesecake is rich and has a dense, smooth, and creamy consistency.
-Making this style of cheesecake is no easy feat, but as they say, anything worth having is worth putting in the work for and with this cheesecake work will be required.
+Unlike the no-bake version, this New York-style cheesecake is rich and has a dense, smooth, and creamy consistency.
+Making this style of cheesecake is no easy feat, but as they say, anything worth having is worth putting in the work for, and with this cheesecake work will be required.

 I also used lemon zest and blended it with the sweet potato mixture.
 It brightens the cheesecake up a bit by enhancing and drawing out the sweet potato flavors.
 This cheesecake will definitely have you wondering where it has been your whole life :).